FamilySearch/GEDCOM.io/_pages/tag-def/FILE.md

 uri: https://gedcom.io/terms/v7/FILE

-standard tag: FILE
+standard tag: 'FILE'

 specification:
   - File reference
   - A reference to an external file.
 See the [File Path datatype] for more details.

 label: 'File reference'